palmtreephp/csv/README.md

 # Palmtree CSV

-A CSV parser and builder for PHP.
+A CSV reader and writer for PHP.

-The `CsvParser` class implements the `Iterator` interface meaning large files can be parsed without hitting any memory limits because only one line is loaded at a time.
+The `Reader` class implements the `Iterator` interface meaning large files can be parsed without hitting any memory limits because only one line is loaded at a time.

 ## Requirements